openharmony/docs/en/application-dev/quick-start/arkts-builder.md

   @State label: string = 'Hello';
   build() {
     Column() {
+      // When the overBuilder component is called in the parent component,
-      // Pass the this.label reference to the overBuilder component when the overBuilder component is called in the Parent component. overBuilder({ paramA1: this.label })
+      // pass this.label to the overBuilder component by reference. overBuilder({ paramA1: this.label })
       Button('Click me').onClick(() => {
-        // After Click me is clicked, the UI text changes from Hello to ArkUI. this.label = 'ArkUI';
+        // After you click "Click me", the UI text changes from "Hello" to "ArkUI". this.label = 'ArkUI';
       })
     }